PP Police Pay

 Arrest Power

-To arrest for an indictable offence or specific statutory offences.
+To enter and search for a person to arrest them for an indictable offence or specific statutory offences.

 Life & Limb